JeppeKlitgaard/ObsidianAnkiBridge/README.md

 Both of these projects are worthwhile alternatives to AnkiBridge if the approach of this project isn't to your liking.

+## **Alpha development stage**

+Please note that AnkiBridge is still in the alpha stage.
+Polite feedback is much appreciated, but know that I am aware that usage documentation is currently not great.

+Once the features mentioned below in `Upcoming features` have all been implemented AnkiBridge will enter a beta phase (versions `0.3.x` … `0.y.x`).

+**AnkiBridge does contain portions of code that modify files in your vault.
+It could therefore delete data through a bug (though this _should_ never happen).
+Having a recent backup of your data is _strongly_ encouraged.**

 ## Features

 While AnkiBridge is still under active development, it already has a few handy